-Unfortunately, the average superannuation balance of men and women approaching retirement age is considerably lower than this, reports ASFA.
+Unfortunately, based on both reports, the average superannuation balance of men and women approaching retirement age is considerably lower than this.
 The mean balances of Australians by age are as follows:

 |Average super balance for men (AUD)||Average super balance for women (AUD)|